nikosgavalas/tud-thesis/README.md

 #### Usage:

 `./kvstore`.
-AT the moment this will only run the LSM store.
+At the moment this will only run the LSM store.

 #### Tests: